-THE TERRESTRIAL MANAGERS GROUP AND MADRONA INSTITUTE ARE PLEASED TO BE LAUNCHING A SPECIAL LICENSE PLATE CAMPAIGN TO HELP CONSERVE THE SAN JUAN ISLANDS
+THE TERRESTRIAL MANAGERS GROUP AND MADRONA INSTITUTE ARE PLEASED TO BE pursuing A SPECIAL LICENSE PLATE CAMPAIGN TO HELP CONSERVE THE SAN JUAN ISLANDS

 The Madrona Institute